 Guide to the regional French pastries (part 1)

-If you already love Paris-Brest, Tarte Tatin and éclairs, do you really know all our regional sweet specialities ?
-From the marvellous Merveilleux to the fruity Bourdelot, we will travel to each French region to discover the most intricate and delicious baked goods.
-Today, we will uncover delicacies from four Northern and Central regions :
+You may already enjoy Paris-Brest, Tarte Tatin, or éclairs but are you familiar with all our regional sweet specialties?
+From the delightful Merveilleux to the fruity Bourdelot, we’ll journey through different French regions to uncover the most intricate and delicious baked goods.
+Today, we’ll explore treats from four Northern and Central regions :

 1. Bretagne